This vital sign often rises first in MH and can be detected on Capnograph.

 What is: discontinue the triggering agent?

-What is: the skeletal muscle system?
+What is: the nursing staff?

-two cooling methods used during MH treatment.
+Two cooling methods used during MH treatment.

 What are: ice packs and cold IV solution?

-What is: annually?
+What is: 0.25 mL/kg/minute?

 Two questions that should be asked of the patient in the preop assessment.